How to clean leather couch properly

 How to clean suede leather couches

-When it comes to cleaning a more delicate fabric like suede, you need to ensure both a stain-free environment while also protecting your couch from wear and tear.
+When it comes to cleaning a more delicate fabric like suede, you need to ensure a stain-free environment while also protecting your couch from wear and tear.

 - An upholstery cleaner specifically for suede